sferanchuk/bsponge_chloroplast/README.md

 mafft, fastme and readseq software is required to re-calculate phylogenetic trees

+The software was used on Ubuntu Linux x86_64 server.

 In addition, the scripts which could be used to assemble genome fragment from raw sequencing reads and a sequence of reference genome are provided.
-But the raw sequencing archives are not deposited yet, this data is used in several other projects and the submission is postponed a while.

-The software was used on Ubuntu Linux x86_64 server.
+BioProject ID for the libraries of raw sequencing reads is PRJNA480194.